Upper Volga railway: Founders of the company and its charter

-The founders of the Verkhne-Volzhskaya Railroad Society were the entrepreneur & railway pioneer Nikolai Vasilievich Belyaev (1859-1920), the honorary citizen of Pereslavl Zalessky Leonid Pavlov (1870-1917), the railway engineer Fedor Nikolayevich Mamontov, the nobleman Nikolai Mitrofanovich Andreev, the personal honorary citizen Ivan Orestovich Kurlyukov and the major-general Anatoly Anatolyevich Reinboth (1868-1918).
-The Chairman of the board was Nikolai Vasilievich Belyaev.
+The founders of the Upper Volga Railway Company were the nobleman and entrepreneur Nikolai Belyaev (who also served as chairman of the board), honorary citizen of the city of Pereslavl-Zalessky Leonid Pavlov, railway engineer Fyodor Mamontov, nobleman Nikolai Andreyev, personal honorary citizen Ivan Kurlyukov, and Major General Anatoly Reinbot.

-The board of the company was located in Moscow, and the management of the construction of railway lines was located in St. Petersburg in the House of Pertsov (N.N.
-Pertsov was one of the founders of the Black Sea Railroad Society).
+The company's board of directors was located in Moscow, and the railway construction department was located in Pertsov House, St. Petersburg.

-The most significant right that the shareholders of the company received was the right to own the highway and its subsidiary enterprises for 81 years from the day the movement was opened.
+The most significant right granted to the company's shareholders was the right to own the main line and its auxiliary facilities for 81 years from the date of the inauguration of service.

-At the same time, the society assumed many obligations to the state.
-So, after the expiration of the 81-year-term, the railway and other property of the society should go free of charge to the treasury.
-The property of the company, both immovable and movable, constituting the railroad's ownership, could not be alienated or mortgaged without the permission of the government.
+At the same time, the company assumed numerous obligations to the state.
+Thus, upon expiration of the 81-year term, the railway and other property of the company were to be transferred to the treasury free of charge.
+The company's property, both real estate and movable, constituting ownership of the railway, could not be alienated or mortgaged without government permission.

-Among other duties of the company were the survey of the construction of the Uglich-Rybinsk line, the provision of mail and, if necessary, troops, the removal of apartments for postal and telegraph officials, the construction of a military food station on the Kashin-Novki line.
+Among the company's other responsibilities were surveys for the construction of the Uglich-Rybinsk line, provision of mail and, if necessary, troop transportation, provision of housing for postal and telegraph officials, and construction of a military food depot on the Kashin-Novki line.

-The carrying capacity of the railway was to be 3 pairs of passenger and 6 pairs of freight trains per day.
-It was also planned to use the road for the movement of military trains.
+The railway's capacity was to handle three pairs of passenger trains and six pairs of freight trains per day.
+The line was also intended to be used for military trains.

-The road was planned to be built in three years.
-The total cost of the project, including the rolling stock, as well as the working capital of the company, was to be 21 million 620 thousand rubles.
+The line was planned to be built within three years.
+The total cost of the project, including rolling stock and the company's working capital, was to be 21,620,000 rubles.